Last updated on July 29th, 2024 at 12:22 pm

 Every summer, I get a decent amount of questions about Michigan.
-The most popular inquiries being about Mackinac Island and more specifically about how to get to Mackinac Island.
+The most popular inquiries are always about Mackinac Island and, more specifically, about how to get to Mackinac Island.
 This is because:

 ▪️ As a kid, I grew up vacationing there as a “fudgie” (a tourist).